RPi-Shake-Education/mu-plotter-python/README.md

 Currently the Shake will need to be configured to stream UDP packets to the IP address of the computer running Mu:

-For example, if the ip address of the machine running Mu is 192.168.1.5, edit /opt/settings/user’/UDP-data-streams.conf.tpl
+For example, if the ip address of the machine running Mu is 192.168.1.5, edit /opt/settings/user’/UDP-data-streams.conf

+(note that there is also a UDP-data-streams.conf.tpl file - this is the templet, cot the actual config)

 ```{
     "UDP-destinations" : [